German train drivers strike despite last-minute offer

-Only 30 percent of long-distance trains were operating on Monday, with regional and urban services also limited by the walkout to 40 percent of normal levels, according to the national rail operator Deutsche Bahn.

-The disruptions came despite last-minute efforts from the leadership of the rail company to bring the GDL drivers' union back to the negotiating table in the parties' pay dispute.
+A strike on German passenger rail began early Monday, creating headaches for thousands of travellers and commuters, after the train drivers' union rejected a new offer to keep services going.

-In a statement on Sunday, Deutsche Bahn offered to discuss a coronavirus-related bonus for drivers this year, something the union has previously demanded.
+In a statement on Sunday, rail operator Deutsche Bahn offered to negotiate a coronavirus-related bonus for drivers this year.

 The suggestion was "a strong sign of willingness to reach an agreement" on behalf of Deutsche Bahn, the company's personnel director Martin Seiler said in a statement.

+"With a coronavirus bonus we have met one of the union's key demands.
+There is no longer any reason to refuse to return to the negotiating table," Seiler said.

-The drivers' union rejected the offer later on Sunday, describing it as a "smokescreen".
+The GDL drivers' union rejected the offer later on Sunday, describing it as a "smokescreen".

 "With an offer not worth the paper it's written on, the trickster managers want to deceive passengers and in a targeted way spark anger and frustration against GDL," the head of the union Claus Weselsky said in a statement.